Tag: Football

 He took pride in his collection of paddle boards; every session of our gym class was accompanied by someone, or multiple someones, getting hacked for trivial infringements of his rules: you forgot your jock strap.
 You weren’t lined up with everyone right at the instant the bell rang.
 You came in last when running laps.
 If he was feeling punitive, the last ten kids would get wacked.

 He was the football coach.
 He got away with it.
-Grading gym was easy, too: if you were varsity on one … Read the rest
+Grading gym was easy, too: if you were varsity on one of the teams, you got an A; JV, a B; everyone else, a C.

 The New York Times has a whole lot more on the Sayreville football team and the “bullying and harassment” that got the season shut down.
 Seven players are accused of “hazing of a sexual nature.”
 It also has more on the pathetic football-worship in Sayreville and the way it motivates grown-ass adults to minimize the hazing.